 Information for International Applicants

 All Graduate School policies relative to the admission criteria mentioned previously apply.
 The formal admission of international students is a two-part process.
 The first part evaluates academic admissibility based on the application form, transcripts or mark sheets provided, and any required departmental application materials.
-Applicants recommended for admission will be notified by the Graduate School of their eligibility for admission and the application will begin the second part of the admission process.
+Applicants recommended for admission will be notified by the Graduate Enrollment Management staff of their eligibility for admission and the application will begin the second part of the admission process.

 The second part requires the demonstration of sufficient English proficiency (TOEFL, IELTS, Duolingo English Test or PTE Academic) and financial resources (WSU Certification of Financial Support and approved financial documents) to support graduate work in the United States.
-An enrollment deposit will be required once all requirements are met to secure your admission to the Graduate School.
-More information on the enrollment deposit can be found in the corresponding section below.

 The first semester of enrollment at WSU for all international graduate students must be in the program to which the student was admitted.